+Talking about effect modification (1)

+Talking about confounding(1)

+Total: 3

 Provide a description of the statistical methods for the model you fit to address the question of an association between LDL and age.

 A linear regression model is fit with serum LDL as a response to Age.
 Each variable is in its continuous form.
 The resulting regression will allow us to model the estimated effect an increase or decrease in age per year has on each unit (mg/dL) of LDL.